jtquach1/Quiz-React/README.md

 The ternary statement's truthy condition asks:
 * When we subscript the input `scenarios` with the given index, do we get an object back?
-* AND Is the index the specified magic number FINAL, which indicates whether the next page should be a game over?
+* AND is the index the specified magic number FINAL, which indicates whether the next page should be a game over?
 * OR is there no supplied `text`?
 If the truthy condition returns true, then no button is rendered.
 ```js